 Dr. Gerard Burke joined the Massasoit community in January 1982 as the Dean of the College.
 In this position he established several new programs, including Culinary Arts.
 In August 1983, Dr. Burke became Massasoit Community College’s third President.

-Dr. Burke received a Bachelor of Science Degree from Boston State College, a Master of Arts Degree from Georgetown University and a Doctor of Philosophy Degree from American University.
-In addition to his time at Massasoit Community College, Dr. Burke also taught for sixteen years at Boston State College.
-Here he moved from the rank of Instructor to Professor of History and Government.
-Dr. Burke has also been deeply involved in the community.
-He has been a member of the School Committee for the City of Brockton, S.E.
-Massachusetts Health Education Advisory Board, the Brockton Historical Society and the Foster Parent Association to name a few.
+Dr. Burke received a Bachelor of Science Degree from Boston State College, a Master of Arts Degree from Georgetown University, and a Doctor of Philosophy Degree from American University.
+Before joining the Massasoit Community College community, Dr. Burke taught for sixteen years at Boston State College, moving from the rank of Instructor to Professor of History and Government.
+Dr. Burke has also been deeply involved in the community as a member of the School Committee for the City of Brockton, S.E.
+Massachusetts Health Education Advisory Board, the Brockton Historical Society, and the Foster Parent Association to name a few.

 He and his wife, Rosemary, have been foster parents to more than twenty five children.